niklasLough/Pdf-Content-Validator/README.md

 # PDF Content Validator

-## A Python web application written using Flask that allows users to upload PDF files, input data, and validate the content of the PDF against the inputs.
+### A Python web application written using Flask that allows users to upload PDF files, input data, and validate the content of the PDF.
+The validation checks that inputted keywords and values appear on the same line within the PDF.
+Note- A further validation checks the cost of customers add to the total price on a contract, but this feature was specifically made for the PDF documents used by the company where this application was developed during my internship.

 [![Python Badge](https://img.shields.io/badge/Python-3.6-blue?style=for-the-badge&logo=python&logoColor=blue)](https://www.python.org/)
 [![Flask Badge](https://img.shields.io/badge/Flask-2.1.1-blue?style=for-the-badge&logo=flask&logoColor=white)](https://flask.palletsprojects.com/)